First Family 4 Life

 First Family 4 Life is the third studio album by American hip hop duo M.O.P. from Brownsville, New York.
 It was released on August 11, 1998 via Relativity Records.
 DJ Premier produced five songs on the album and also serves as an executive producer of the project (with Laze E Laze).
-The LP features more guest-appearances than previous M.O.P. projects; cameos include Jay-Z, Freddie Foxxx, Gang Starr, O.C., Heather B., Teflon, and Treach from Naughty By Nature.
+The LP features more guest-appearances than previous M.O.P. projects; cameos include Jay-Z, Freddie Foxxx, Gang Starr, O.C., Heather B., Teflon, and Treach.